informagi/conversational-entity-linking-2022/README.md

 ## Dataset

 Our CEL dataset contains concepts, named entities (NEs), and personal entity annotations for conversations.
-This annotations is collected on [Wizard of Wikipedia (WoW)](https://arxiv.org/abs/1811.01241) dataset.
+This annotations is collected on [Wizard of Wikipedia](https://arxiv.org/abs/1811.01241) dataset.
 The format and detailed statistics of the dataset are described here [./dataset/README.md](https://github.com/informagi/conversational-entity-linking-2022/tree/main/dataset).

 **Table 1: Statistics of conversational entity linking dataset**